JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 For platform-specific source sets, the corresponding platform-specific variant of the library is used, while a common standard library is added to the rest.
-The Kotlin Gradle plugin selects the appropriate JVM standard library depending on the `kotlinOptions.jvmTarget` [compiler option](gradle-compiler-options.md) of your Gradle build script.
+The Kotlin Gradle plugin selects the appropriate JVM standard library depending on the `compilerOptions.jvmTarget` [compiler option](gradle-compiler-options.md) of your Gradle build script.

 If you declare a standard library dependency explicitly (for example, if you need a different version), the Kotlin Gradle plugin won't override it or add a second standard library.